arvaidasre/helium-browser-deb/README.md

 ## Notes

-- This is a repack: application payload is installed into `/opt/helium` and started via `/usr/bin/helium` wrapper.
+- The package installs application payload into `/opt/helium` and starts it via `/usr/bin/helium` wrapper.
+- This DEB is an online installer: it downloads the upstream build during install/upgrade.
 - DEB version is normalized (e.g. `v1.2.3` → `1.2.3`).